rolivencia/rolivencia/README.md

 💻 Currently filling the Angular Tech Lead, Scrum Master and R&D Consultant roles at [KBC (A Yokogawa Company)](https://www.kbc.global/).

 🛠️ I specialize in Angular and TypeScript as my current core technologies.
 I'm also a devoted agilist and a [Certified Scrum Master](https://github.com/rolivencia/rolivencia/blob/main/csm-certificate.pdf).
+Kanban, Scrum and Essence are the main software development frameworks I've worked with.

 🌱I’m currently learning about the [Sanity](https://sanity.io) content platform and the [NGRX](https://ngrx.io/) state management library.
 I'm also taking the [Just Javascript](https://justjavascript.com/) course by Dan Abramov.